Interventions and reminders

 Patients can also receive a lead test sample collection at any participating Labcorp patient service center (PSC), including Labcorp at Walgreens.* All tests are performed at a Labcorp lab, with results delivered to you in a few days.
 Patient caregivers can schedule a test online

-* Use CPT® code 83655 to report the completion of lead testing in the office or at a participating Labcorp at Walgreens location.
+* Use CPT® code 36416 to report the collection of the blood sample in the office or at a Labcorp patient service center, including Labcorp at Walgreens locations.
+Use CPT code 83655 to report the analysis/testing of the blood sample.

 Developmental screening documentation and resources